Maduro foes plan to boycott Venezuela vote

 Story highlights

-- Opponents say they will stay away from the polls and continue their protest
+- Opponents plan to continue their protest

-Caracas, Venezuela (CNN)With the outcome not in question, a major vote in Venezuela on Sunday could mark a stark turning point for the country.
+Caracas, Venezuela (CNN)After weeks of clashes and tensions, Venezuelans vote Sunday in a major poll that could mark a stark turning point for the country.

 President Nicolas Maduro has scheduled a vote that would allow him to replace the current legislative body, the National Assembly, with an entirely new institution known as the Constituent Assembly.